charlieroberts/interface.server.2/README.markdown

 `--application` or `--app` The name of application to immediately load on launch.
 For example `node index --app test1`.

 ## Notes
-This is very beta.
 There are a couple of test interface files in the `applications` directory that demonstrate how to create interfaces.
 The `test2` example shows how you can have a separate *interface* file, which defines inputs, outputs and expected ranges, from various *implementation* files, which contain mappings of devices to particular application inputs.

-All aspects of the server can be controlled remotely (currently only via OSC, but 0MQ and WebSocket support will come soon).
+All aspects of the server can be controlled remotely (currently only via OSC and WebSockets, but 0MQ support will come soon).
 For example, to remove an application named test:

 ```javascript
 /interface/applicationManager/removeApplicationWithName test